MARKETING ANALYTICS2025-10-13

 This method of attribution is determined by the first action that occurred before a conversion.

-For example, if someone clicked on your social media post first, then went on to click on your ad, and then signed up for your email list, you would attribute their signup to the first action they took, i.e. the social media channel.
+For example, if someone clicked on your social media post, then clicked on your ad, and finally signed up for your email list, you would attribute their signup to the first action they took, i.e., the social media channel.

 Goal-based attribution

-This type of attribution is determined by goals.
+Goals determine this type of attribution.
 Goals are actions that are taken that you want to attribute value to.
 They are defined by actions that indicate a series of steps have been completed before a conversion occurs.

 Time-based attribution